linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 03 Commercial Banks/Chapter 13 Regulation of Commercial Banks.md

 <table><tr><td>Date</td><td>Deposits at the Federal Reserve</td></tr><tr><td>Thursday, July 30</td><td>\$ 98</td></tr><tr><td>Friday, July 31</td><td>100</td></tr><tr><td>Saturday, August 1</td><td>100</td></tr><tr><td>Sunday, August 2</td><td>100</td></tr><tr><td>Monday, August 3</td><td>98</td></tr><tr><td>Tuesday, August 4</td><td>91</td></tr><tr><td>Wednesday, August 5</td><td>102</td></tr><tr><td>Thursday, August 6</td><td>101</td></tr><tr><td>Friday, August 7</td><td>99</td></tr><tr><td>Saturday, August 8</td><td>99</td></tr><tr><td>Sunday, August 9</td><td>99</td></tr><tr><td>Monday, August 10</td><td>107</td></tr><tr><td>Tuesday, August 11</td><td>124</td></tr><tr><td>Wednesday, August 12</td><td>103.602</td></tr><tr><td>Total</td><td>\$1,421.602</td></tr><tr><td>Daily average</td><td>101.543</td></tr></table>

-# lagged reserve accounting system
+**lagged reserve accounting system**
 An accounting system in which the reserve computation and reserve maintenance periods do not overlap.

-# contemporaneous reserve accounting system
+**contemporaneous reserve accounting system**
 An accounting system in which the reserve computation and reserve maintenance periods overlap.

 computation period is shown (in Table 13-25) at  \$25.357 million, the average daily target balance for deposits at the Federal Reserve are\$ 101.543 million (i.e., \$25.357 million + \$101.543 million = \$126.900 million).
 Essentially, since the vault cash component of the reserve target is based on vault cash held over the reserve computation period, the bank's active target during the maintenance period itself is its reserve position at the Fed (in this case, it seeks to hold an average of \$101.543 million per day over the 14-day maintenance period).

 As discussed earlier, currently the reserve maintenance period for meeting the reserve target begins 30 days after the start of the reserve computation period—the reserve maintenance period does not begin until 17 days after the end of the computation period.
 Regulators introduced this lagged reserve accounting system to make it easier for bank reserve managers to calculate their required reserve balances and to increase the accuracy of information on aggregate required reserve balances.
 Prior to July 1998, regulators used a contemporaneous reserve accounting system in which the two-week reserve maintenance period for meeting the reserve target began only two days (as opposed to the current 30 days) after the start of the reserve computation period.
 This contemporaneous reserve system resulted in only a two-day window during which required reserves were known with certainty—in the previous example, the reserve maintenance period would have been from Thursday, July 2, through Wednesday, July 15, for a reserve computation period beginning Tuesday, June 30, and ending Monday, July 13.

-# APPENDIX 13C: Primary Regulators of Depository Institutions
+# Appendix 13C: Primary Regulators of Depository Institutions

-# APPENDIX 13D: Deposit Insurance Coverage for Commercial Banks in Various Countries
+# Appendix 13D: Deposit Insurance Coverage for Commercial Banks in Various Countries

-# APPENDIX 13E: Calculating Risk-Based Capital Ratios
+# Appendix 13E: Calculating Risk-Based Capital Ratios

 Appendixes 13C, 13D, and 13E are available through Connect or your course instructor.

-Chapter

-# 14

-OUTLINE

-Other Lending Institutions:

-Chapter Overview

-Savings Institutions

-Size, Structure, and

-Composition of the

-Industry

-Balance Sheets and

-Recent Trends

-Regulators

-Savings Institution Recent

-Performance

-Credit Unions

-Size, Structure, and

-Composition of the

-Industry

-Balance Sheets and

-Recent Trends

-Regulators

-Industry Performance

-Finance Companies

-Size, Structure, and

-Composition of the

-Industry

-Balance Sheets and

-Recent Trends

-Industry Performance

-Regulation

-Global Issues